About a third of BME majors take an independent study course

 Independent study research projects are an integral and immensely popular component of undergraduate BME education at Duke.
-In any given semester, about one-third of the majors are taking an independent study course.
 Up to two such courses may be counted as BME electives if they are taken in the junior or senior years.

 Advantages of Independent Study